Historic Saranac Lake: Programs

 The organization offers walking tours of the village, and produces educational events that feature historic sites and lectures on the unique history of the region, from its popularity among sportsmen and nature lovers starting in the mid-18th century to its pre-eminence in the treatment of tuberculosis from 1890 to 1950.
 They have published a number of articles and books focused on the lives and architecture of the region, including Cure Cottages of Saranac Lake by Philip L. Gallos.

-Since 2008, Historic Saranac Lake has operated a wiki that has grown to more than five thousand pages with more than eight thousand photographs.
-It covers Saranac Lake's geographically large school district (more than 600 square miles) which includes areas such as Loon Lake, Paul Smiths and Gabriels.
+Since 2008, Historic Saranac Lake has operated a wiki that has grown to more than eight thousand pages with more than thirteen thousand photographs.
+It covers Saranac Lake's geographically large school district (more than 600 square miles) which includes areas such as Coreys, Loon Lake, Paul Smiths and Gabriels.
 The wiki was mentioned in a 2010 article on "Crowdsourcing" written by Tim Grove of the Smithsonian Institution on the American Association of State and Local History website.